 Example 1: If the school taxes in your community are due by September 30, and you purchase the home on September 15, you will become eligible for STAR that year, as long as you Register for the STAR credit and meet the eligibility criteria.

-Exception: If the prior owner had been receiving a STAR exemption on the home, and the sale occurred after the local “taxable status date” (generally March 1st), his or her STAR exemption will be carried over to your first school tax bill, and you will begin receiving the STAR credit the following year.
+Exception: If the prior owner had been receiving a STAR exemption on the home, and the sale occurred after the local taxable status date (generally March 1), his or her STAR exemption will be carried over to your first school tax bill, and you will begin receiving the STAR credit the following year.

 Example 2: If the school taxes in your community are due by September 30, and you purchase the home on October 15 (after school taxes are due), you will become eligible for the STAR credit the following year, as long as you register and meet the eligibility criteria.

 A: In 2016, the law changed regarding the STAR exemption.
 Instead of applying to your assessor for the exemption, you’ll now register with New York State for the STAR credit.
-If you are eligible, you will receive a STAR credit in the form of a check.
+If you’re eligible, you’ll receive a STAR credit in the form of a check.

-The credit may be more beneficial to eligible homeowners because it may provide a greater benefit than the exemption as the value of the STAR credit savings may increase by as much as 2% each year, while the value of the STAR exemption savings will not.
-The STAR exemption savings can never be higher than the STAR credit savings.
+The credit may be more beneficial to eligible homeowners because it may provide a greater benefit than the exemption.
+The value of the STAR credit savings may increase by as much as 2% each year, while the value of the STAR exemption savings will not.
+The STAR exemption savings can never be greater than the STAR credit savings.
 For more information, see STAR credit and exemption savings amounts.

 Q: I purchased my home last year and I received the STAR exemption on my first school tax bill.
 Do I need to register?

 A: Yes.
 The reason you received the STAR exemption on your first school tax bill is because the previous owner of your home was granted the STAR exemption.
-You were entitled to their benefit for the first year you owned the home, but you are not entitled to keep their STAR exemption beyond that.
-You must register for the STAR credit in order to receive a STAR benefit in the future.
+Their exemption remained in place in the first year you owned the home, but you are not entitled to keep their STAR exemption beyond that.
+You must register for the STAR credit to receive a STAR benefit in the future.

-Q: I own my single-family home and have been residing in it for over a decade, but I never applied for the Basic STAR exemption.
+Q: I own my single-family home and have resided in it for more than a decade, but I never applied for the Basic STAR exemption.
 Am I eligible for the Basic STAR exemption now, or do I have to register for the STAR credit with the Tax Department?

 A: By law, to receive the STAR exemption now, you must have received it in 2015.
-Since you weren't receiving the STAR exemption on the property in 2015, you're not eligible to receive the exemption.
-You should register with the Tax Department for the credit.
+Because you weren't receiving the STAR exemption on the property in 2015, you're not eligible to receive the exemption.
+However, you may still register with the Tax Department for the credit.
 See When should I register?.

 Q: I registered for the STAR credit in a previous year.
 Since then, I bought and moved to a new home.
 Do I need to register again?

-A: Yes, if you change residences you must re-register for the STAR credit in order to receive the benefit on your new home.
+A: Yes.
+If you change residences, you must re-register for the STAR credit for your new property in order to receive the benefit on your new home.

-Q: I have continuously owned my home and have been receiving the STAR exemption, but a co-owner has been added or removed as a result of marriage, divorce, or the death of a spouse.
+Q: I have continuously owned my home and have been receiving the STAR exemption, but a co-owner has been added or removed due to marriage, divorce, or the death of a spouse.
 Do I have to switch to the STAR credit?